Ahyi Seamount: Activity

-Multiple occurrences of volcanic activity have been detected at the Ahyi-Supply Reef region since the 60s.
-Most observations of activity have come from hydrophone recordings or seismograph recordings with very large location uncertainty which makes it unable to be assigned to a specific seamount.
-In other cases, observations came from direct observations at the location like discolored water on the sea surface.
+Multiple occurrences of volcanic activity have been detected at the Ahyi–Supply Reef region since the 1960s.
+Most observations of activity have come from hydrophone recordings or seismograph recordings with very large location uncertainty, which makes them unable to be assigned to a specific seamount.
+In other cases, observations came from direct observations at the location like discolored water on the sea surface, or new lava deposited since the last visual underwater inspection.

-1960-70s activity
+1960–70s activity

-In 1969, seismic and hydrophone detections from far away of volcanic explosions from Ahyi were recorded; although the discolored water was seen a bit farther away from Ahyi, right in between Supply Reef and Ahyi.
+In 1969, seismic and hydrophone detections from far away of volcanic explosions from Ahyi were recorded, though the discolored water was seen a bit farther away from Ahyi, right in between Supply Reef and Ahyi.
 This activity in 1969 was described as similar to hydrophone recordings in the same region in 1967.
 In 1979, a fishing boat reported upwelling water and pumice with sulfur composition near Ahyi.